Scientific Revolution: Significance

 The period saw a fundamental transformation in scientific ideas across mathematics, physics, astronomy, and biology in institutions supporting scientific investigation and in the more widely held picture of the universe.
 The Scientific Revolution led to the establishment of several modern sciences.
 In 1984, Joseph Ben-David wrote:

 Many contemporary writers and modern historians claim that there was a revolutionary change in world view.
 In 1611 English poet John Donne wrote:

 Butterfield was less disconcerted but nevertheless saw the change as fundamental:

 Historian Peter Harrison attributes Christianity to having contributed to the rise of the Scientific Revolution:

+David Wootton calls the Scientific Revolution "the most important transformation in human history" since the Neolithic Revolution.
+There continues to be scholarly engagement regarding the boundaries of the Scientific Revolution and its chronology.
+The subsequent Age of Enlightenment saw the concept of a scientific revolution emerge in the 18th-century work of Jean Sylvain Bailly, who described a two-stage process of sweeping away the old and establishing the new.

-Ancient and medieval background
+Ancient, medieval and Renaissance background

 The Scientific Revolution was built upon the foundation of ancient Greek learning and science in the Middle Ages, as it had been elaborated and further developed by Roman/Byzantine science and medieval Islamic science.
 Some scholars have noted a direct tie between "particular aspects of traditional Christianity" and the rise of science.
 The "Aristotelian tradition" was still an important intellectual framework in the 17th century, although by that time natural philosophers had moved away from much of it.
 Key scientific ideas dating back to classical antiquity had changed drastically over the years and in many cases had been discredited.
 The ideas that remained, which were transformed fundamentally during the Scientific Revolution, include: